ElenkaSan/Capstone_Project_2_Backend/README.md

 ### Functionality
 The app's functionality includes:
-  - User can search trip for every place on Earth
+  - User can search flights / hotels for every place on Earth
-  - User can save favorite place results into thier favorites list after signup
+  - User can save favorite flight / hotel results into thier User Account and Trip Page after signup
   - User can record ideas and ruminations about the venue in your own personal note

 ### Technology Stack